A simple, flexible, and powerful image browser.

 If you need to sort the good from the bad after a photo shoot, gBrowser will let you quickly and easily mark which images you want to pull out, and Drop Locations let you create a set of folders to quickly move or copy your images into.

 Powerful batch rename

 gBrowser’s batch renamer will let you rename tens, hundreds, or thousands of files at once (even deep folder heirarchies).
-Add sequential numbers, dates, or more to your filenames!
+Add sequential numbers, dates, or more to your filenames.
+Full regular expression support is now included.
 Its filtering abilities will ensure you rename only the files you want to rename.

 Loves multiple monitors

 In addition to being able to open your images one at a time the old-fashioned way, gBrowser has a unique Quick View window that can be set to open in a window or fullscreen on any of your monitors.
 As you browse your thumbnails on one screen, the other will instantly show your selections in full glory on the other.
 If you don’t have multiple monitors, the Image Viewer is still useful – it can be instantly opened or closed with the space bar, like Quicklook.